cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-1.rst

 Lab 1: ROS Introduction and Hello PD
 ====================================
-*Goal: Build a robot arm that you can program PD control on using ROS2.*
+*Goal: Get setup with the hardware, and build a robot arm that you can program PD control on using ROS2.*

 Part 0.
 Setup
 ___________________________